pseudomuto/protoc-gen-doc/README.md

 Use `/** */` or `///` comments to document your files.
 Comments for enumerations and messages go before the message/enumeration definition.
-Comments for fields or enum values can go either before or after the field/value.
+Comments for fields or enum values can go either before or after the field/value definition.

 ### Example Output